Parasomnia: REM sleep behavior disorder

 Unlike other parasomnias, rapid eye movement sleep behavior disorder (RBD) in which muscle atonia is absent is most common in older adults.
 This allows the individual to act out their dreams and may result in repeated injury—bruises, lacerations, and fractures—to themselves or others.
 Patients may take self-protection measures by tethering themselves to bed, using pillow barricades, or sleeping in an empty room on a mattress.
 Besides ensuring the sleep environment is a safe place, pharmacologic therapy using melatonin and clonazepam is also common as a treatment for RBD, even though they might not eliminate all abnormal behaviours.
-Before starting a treatment with clonazepam, a screening for obstructive sleep apnea should performed.
+Before starting a treatment with clonazepam, a screening for obstructive sleep apnea should be performed.
 However, clonazepam needs to be manipulated carefully because of its significant side effects, i.e., morning confusion or memory impairment, mainly in patients with neurodegenerative disorders such as dementia.

 Demographically, 90% of RBD patients are males, and most are older than 50 years of age.
 However, this prevalence in males could be biased due to the fact that women tend to have a less violent type of RBD, which leads to lower reports at sleep centres and different clinical characteristics.
 While men might have more aggressive behaviour during dreaming, women have presented more disturbance in their sleep.
 RBD may be also influenced by a genetic compound, since primary relatives seem to have significantly more chance to develop RBD compared with non-relatives control group.

 Typical clinical features of REM sleep behavior disorder are: